 - third party content that is not within our control, for example, embedded video players like Vimeo or YouTube, and embedded Google Maps

-If you have any problems using this website, let us know by email and we will investigate the issue and/or provide you with the information you need in an alternative format.
+If you have any problems using this website, please contact us by email and we will investigate the issue and/or provide you with the information in an alternative format.

 How we tested this website

-This website was and is currently being tested for compliance with the Web Content Accessibility Guidelines 2.1 level A and level AA, and these tests have been carried out externally and independently.
+This website was audited for compliance with the Web Content Accessibility Guidelines 2.1 level AA in January 2022, and these tests have been carried out externally and independently.